20 May 2026

 The Long, Sensational Life of Lady Chatterley’s Lover

 When the obscenity trial of D.H.
 Lawrence’s novel Lady Chatterley’s Lover made headlines in the UK in 1960, the press dubbed it the ‘Lady C’ scandal.
-As Guy Cuthbertson says in his new book about the novel — Lady C: The Long, Sensational Life of Lady Chatterley’s Lover — the nickname “suggests the controversy regarding Lawrence’s use of ‘the c-word’ in his book,” and Cuthbertson’s first chapter is titled The C-Word.
+As Guy Cuthbertson says in his new book about the novel, also titled Lady C, the nickname “suggests the controversy regarding Lawrence’s use of ‘the c-word’”, and Cuthbertson’s first chapter is therefore titled The C-Word.